tibbben/teaching.data.literacy/UM_DataCurationWorkshops/session01.md

-##Session 1 - grant writing requirements and the DMP tool
+##Session 1 - Grant writing requirements and the DMP tool
 [back to syllabus](syllabus.md)

 ---